seismic-chen/SS-recon/README.md

 # SS-recon
-This package conducts multi-dimensional reconstruction of the SS precursors
+This package conducts multi-dimensional reconstruction of the SS precursors.